Perturbation theory, irrep truncations, and state preparation methods for quantum simulations of SU(3) lattice gauge theory: Ground state preparation: Methods

 Notice that even though there are three equations for $\theta_1$ when we match the zeroth, first orders, and the disjoint plaquette parts of the ansatz and perturbation theory, the solution $\theta_1 = 3/(8g^4) + 9/(64g^8)$ is consistent with all three orders.\footnote{Observe in Eqn. \ref{eq:2pt-ground-state-prediction} that there are double-excitations that look like single-excitations.
 This follows from the fact that $1 = \braket{0^{(0)}}{\square^3 |0^{(0)}} = \braket{\square^\dagger 0^{(0)}}{\square^2 0^{(0)}}$. $\theta_1$ includes these double-excitation terms and thus has this higher-order contribution.}

-The above analysis holds for general lattices in general dimensions.
+The above analysis holds for arbitrary large-scale lattices in general dimensions.
 Moreover, selectively choosing Givens operators based on matching with perturbation theory can give a systematic way of improving the accuracy of the ansatz up to a given order in $1/g$.
+However, the perturbative calculations for multi-Givens might not always hold for small periodic lattices because control links can wrap around in such lattices and act as controls for multiple vertices.

 We also demonstrate in later sections that selecting Givens rotations based on how ``important" they are in creating the ground state can lead to significant savings in the gate depth of the state preparation circuits.